 - Make sure shrimp, carrots, onion, and cilantro are completely dry.
 Dust each ingredient with a bit of flour and shake to remove excess.
 Put 1/4 of the shrimp, 1/4 of the carrots, 1/4 of the onion, and 1/4 of the cilantro in a small bowl and stir in 1/4 of the batter.
 Mix together lightly (again do not over-stir) and drop the loose bundle into the oil with a large spoon.
 Spread slightly and shape it to a round.
 Keep unused batter in the fridge as you make each one.

 - Fry each until golden and cooked completely—about 1 minute on each side, followed by an additional 30 seconds to 1 minute on each side to finish.
 Remove from oil and put on a cooling rack on top of a baking sheet.

 - Repeat three more times to make a total of four large kakiage (or you can make more as a smaller version).

 - In a small sauce pan, heat mirin on medium heat and bring it to a boil.
-Keep it boiling for 15-30 seconds and add dashi and soy sauce and bring to a boil.
-Turn down the heat and boil another minute or so.
+Keep it boiling for 1 to 30 seconds and add dashi and soy sauce and return to a boil.
+Boil another minute or so.
 Turn off the heat and set the dipping sauce side.